gupta-v/ai-video-analyzer/README.md

    - Ask Questions:

      - Use the app to ask questions about the video content.
-The AI analyzes the video using PhiData and provides insightful answers, powered by Gemini 1.5.
+The AI analyzes the video using Gemini 1.5 Flash and provides insightful answers.

-     - e.g `What is the Main theme of the video?`
+     - e.g `What is the main theme of the video?`

    - Request Summaries & Analysis:

      - Get summaries, key points, or detailed breakdowns of the video content for better understanding.
      - e.g `Analyze the video and use key points to describe the detailed breakdown of the video content`

    - Search for Additional Information:

-     - Use the integrated DuckDuckGo web search through PhiData to find related information or expand on the video's topic.
+     - Use the integrated LangChain DuckDuckGoSearchRun tool to find related information or expand on the video's topic.

-     - e.g `Summarize the video,use web search for the given information and authenticate it.`
+     - e.g `Summarize the video, use web search for the given information and authenticate it.`

    - Direct Web Search:

-     - Alternatively, perform a direct web search for your query using the `Web Search 🔍` feature.
+     - Alternatively, perform a direct web search for your query using the `Web Search 🔍` feature, powered by LangChain's search tools.

-     - e.g `What is Phidata?` (Let's say the video was about phidata, so u can directly web search for it in the same application and get results and links to the website.)
+     - e.g `What is Agno?` (Let's say the video was about Agno, so you can directly web search for it in the same application and get results.)

 ### Agent Interaction

-The application uses Phidata's Agent framework to:
+The application uses:

-- Process and understand video content
+- Agno's Agent framework with Gemini 1.5 Flash to process and understand video content
-- Generate contextual responses
-- Perform web searches when needed
+- LangChain's DuckDuckGoSearchRun tool for web search capabilities
+- Streamlit for the interactive UI
-- Maintain conversation coherence
+- Session state for maintaining conversation context
-- Handle multi-modal inputs (video and text)

 ## Data Description